Fun Facts About Macedonia: How Many Do You Know?

 85% of Macedonia’s territory is covered in mountains.
 This makes this small country the second most mountainous globally, falling behind only Montenegro, another Balkan country with 89% of its territory covered in the mountains.
 Macedonia also has 34 mountaintops above 2,000 meters.

-This makes Macedonia the country with most mountaintops above 2,000 meters per square kilometer.
-How’s that for a start of this list of Macedonia fun facts?
+This makes Macedonia the country with the most mountaintops above 2,000 meters per square kilometer.
+How’s that for the start of this list of Macedonia fun facts?

 Humans have lived on the territory of what is today Macedonia for 7,000 years ago.
 However, the first traces of organized cities date back to 808 B.C., when the dynasty of the Argeads controlled this area.